hove-io/navitia/documentation/navitia.io/source/integration.rst

 Route Schedules and time tables (/route_schedules)
 ***************************************************

-This api give you access to schedules of routes.
+This api gives you access to schedules of routes.
 The response is made of an array of route_schedule, and another one of `note`_.
 You can access it via that kind of url: `<https://api.navitia.io/v1/{a_path_to_a_resource}/route_schedules>`_